Purchasing Power Parity (PPP): Understanding The Concept & Its Global Impact

 Several groups rely on PPP for their analyses and decision-making processes.
 These include:

-• International organisations like the World Bank, the International Monetary Fund (IMF), and the Organization for Economic Cooperation and Development (OECD) use PPP to compare countries' economic performance and living standards.
+• International organisations like the World Bank, the International Monetary Fund (IMF), and the Organisation for Economic Cooperation and Development (OECD) use PPP to compare countries' economic performance and living standards.

 • Economists and researchers who study inflation, productivity, and cost-of-living differences across regions.

-• Investors and multinational corporations need to understand exchange rate fluctuations and price differences when conducting cross-border investments or business operations.
+• Investors and multinational corporations must understand exchange rate fluctuations and price differences when conducting cross-border investments or business operations.

 Calculating Purchasing Power Parity: The Formula